jonnonz1/nz-statute-book/acts/public/1986/residential-tenancies-act-1986.md

 (2) The following provisions do not apply to boarding house tenancies unless otherwise specifically applied:
   (a) section 7 (relating to short fixed-term tenancies):
   (b) section 9(1) and (2) (relating to transitional provisions):
-  (c) sections 36 to 42, 43A to 45A, and 46 to 49 (relating to the rights and obligations of landlords and tenants):
+  (c) sections 36 to 42, 42C to 42G, 43A to 45A, and 46 to 49 (relating to the rights and obligations of landlords and tenants):
   (d) sections 50A, 51, and 55 to 57 (relating to the termination of tenancies):
   (e) section 61 (relating to the abandonment of premises):
   (f) section 64 (relating to possession orders).